Jamisontown - South Penrith

 Jamisontown - South Penrith has a typical household mix, with a lower-than-average median household size

-Family households comprise 72.4% of all households, including 31.1% couples with children, 24.8% couples without children, and 15.5% single parent families.
-Non-family households account for the remaining 27.6%, with lone person households at 25.0% and group households making up 2.6% of the total.
-The median household size is 2.6 people, smaller than Greater Sydney's average of 2.8 people.
+Family households constitute 72.4% of all households, including 31.1% couples with children, 24.8% couples without children, and 15.5% single parent families.
+Non-family households comprise the remaining 27.6%, with lone person households at 25.0% and group households at 2.6%.
+The median household size is 2.6 people, which is smaller than the Greater Sydney average of 2.8.

 Frequently Asked Questions - Households